auth0/android-gradle-credentials/README.md

 2. Project's `local.properties` file.
 This location is also **RECOMMENDED** as this file shouldn't be committed/pushed to the repository, the credentials will always remain private.
 3. The Application's Module `build.gradle` file.

-** If one or all of the keys are missing, the plugin will try to search for them in the next location.
+** If either the `domain` or the `clientId` key/values are missing, the plugin will try to search for them in the next location.
 If they can't be found in the last location, it will throw an exception and won't let you build the project. **

 ### Credentials in a local.properties file